BERT-APC: A Reference-free Framework for Automatic Pitch Correction via Musical Context Inference: BERT-APC

 A commercial tool, Melodyne 5, estimates the pitch center of a note using a musically weighted algorithm that assigns higher weights to perceptually salient and stable regions, while down-weighting fluctuating segments such as vibrato or drift~\cite{apc_melodyne}.
 However, its detailed procedure has not been disclosed to the public.

-To reliably estimate the perceived pitch of each note in the presence of diverse variations, we developed a learnable stationary pitch predictor.
-Our stationary pitch predictor estimates the stationary pitch of each note as a weighted average of frame-level pitches within the note interval, as Eq. (\ref{eq:stationary_pitch_estimator}):
+To reliably estimate $\hat{p}_i$ in the presence of diverse variations, we developed a learnable stationary pitch predictor.
+It estimates $\hat{p}_i$ as a weighted average of frame-level pitches within the note interval, as Eq. (\ref{eq:stationary_pitch_estimator}):

-where $I(i)$ denotes the interval of the $i$-th note, $p_t$ and $w_t$ are the vocal pitch of the $t$-th frame and the corresponding weight, respectively.
+where $I(i)$ denotes the interval of the $i$-th note and $w_t$ is the corresponding weight for frame $t$.
 While previous studies determined weights via handcrafted algorithms, we propose a learnable weight predictor $\operatorname{WP}(\cdot)$ as Eq. (\ref{eq:learnable_weight_estimator}).